Simple No Pectin Homemade Apple Jam with Only 3 Ingredients

 Now this one is my favorite as it gives you a 12-18 months shelf life.

 Remove jars from the canner and place on a kitchen towel.
 Cover jars with another kitchen towel and allow them to cool for 12 hours but not cool too quickly (this is the second towel’s job).
 Properly stored jams will have a sealed lid (you may hear a popping noise as it seals).
-The circle pop-up in the middle of the lid will be sunken down.
 If a lid is not sealed after 12 hours, store that jar in your refrigerator and eat it first.

 Finally label each homemade apple jam jar with name and date and store jars in your pantry.
 Before opening a new jar of jam, be sure to check the lid to see if it is popped.
 If so, dispose of jam as it did not remain sealed like it MUST do while in storage.